XCraftTM/BorderXP/README.md

 BorderXP is an Challenge of the Youtuber BastiGHG, in that you have a Worldborder that is at start set to 1x1 blocks and you need to get more XP to make it bigger.
 (Has Integrated Village Spawn)

 ## Requirements
-- Spigot/Paper Server on 1.17.1 Only.
+- Spigot Server on 1.17.1 Only.
+(DO NOT USE PAPER!)
 - At least 4 GB of Ram for the start of the Server

 ## Installation